Meet the Dodgers 'secret weapon,' Shohei Ohtani's new interpreter Will Ireton

 Suddenly, Ireton was thrust into a familiar role, but underneath the most unyielding of circumstances.
 Mizuhara had not just been Ohtani's interpreter and best friend since 2013, he was also the in-game interpreter for the Dodgers when fellow Japanese star Yoshinobu Yamamoto pitched.

-With Yamamoto making his MLB debut that day, it was Ireton who would have two translate for not just Ohtani, but Yamamoto during the game against the San Diego Padres as well.
+With Yamamoto making his MLB debut that day, it was Ireton who would have to translate for not just Ohtani, but Yamamoto during the game against the San Diego Padres as well.

 As the days followed, and the world waited to hear from Ohtani himself, it was Ireton who suddenly had a starring role in the saga as the two-time AL MVP's new trusted interpreter.